 The Sprint Backlog is a plan with enough detail that changes in progress can be understood in the Daily Scrum.
 The Development Team modifies Sprint Backlog throughout the Sprint, and the Sprint Backlog emerges during the Sprint.
 This emergence occurs as the Development Team works through the plan and learns more about the work needed to achieve the Sprint Goal.

 As new work is required, the Development Team adds it to the Sprint Backlog.
 As work is performed or completed, the estimated remaining work is updated.
 When elements of the plan are deemed unnecessary, they are removed.
 Only the Development Team can change its Sprint Backlog during a Sprint.
-The Sprint Backlog is a highly visible, real time picture of the work that the Development Team plans to accomplish during the Sprint, and it belongs solely to the Development Team.
+The Sprint Backlog is a highly visible, real-time picture of the work that the Development Team plans to accomplish during the Sprint, and it belongs solely to the Development Team.

 Monitoring Sprint Progress